 - You must clean your hands with the alcohol gel provided when entering and leaving the hospital and the ward

 - Keep personal belongings to a minimum.
 Please bring as few bags, coats and other loose belongings with you as possible – ideally just a mobile phone and keys placed in a plastic bag you can throw away as you leave

-- You must stay at least two metres away from other people at all times
+- You must maintain a safe distance from other people at all times

 - You should wash your hands with soap and water for at least 20 seconds as soon as you get home